Constraining parameter space of the Little Higgs model by data of tera-Z factory and ILC: the contributions of SM and LHM to the asymmetry up to NLO

-In Fig.\ref{box} all SM and LHM box diagrams are presented.
-The diagrams (c) and (d) where charged W-bosons are exchanged stand for $b\bar{b}$ and $t\bar t$ productions respectively.
-To explicitly demonstrate the procedure of the derivation, let us present the amplitude of the first two diagrams in Fig.\ref{box} where only photons are exchanged as an example, that is:
+Similar to SM correction, the LHM vertex corrections are depicted in the Feynman diagrams of Fig.\ref{vertexlh}.
+To explicitly demonstrate the procedure of deriving the contribution, let us present the amplitude determined by the first diagram of Fig.\ref{vertexlh} and only the photon exchange is accounted as an example, that is:

-For the rest diagrams, the amplitudes are similar but the coupling constants are different.
-We carry out the complete calculation of four diagrams in Fig.\ref{box} with the software LoopTools.

-The regular vacuum fluctuation of the Z-boson or heavy photon is included in the Breit-Wigner propagator which is proportional to ${(g_{\mu\nu}-q_{\mu}q_{\nu}/M^2)\over q^2-M^2+i\Gamma M}$ where $M$ and $\Gamma$ stand as the masses and total widths of $Z_0$, heavy photon and heavy $Z$ bosons respectively, whereas the diagram with a photon being on the left and a $Z_0$ on the right of the bubble or reversed in Fig.\ref{vacuum} is different.
-The loop includes all charged fermions (charged leptons and quarks) and possible bosons (for example $W^{\pm}$), here we only calculate the diagrams with two different propagators.
-As an example, we display the amplitude of Fig.\ref{vacuum} with photon on left and $Z_0$ on right. $M_{3a}$ corresponds to the contribution of fermion loop as: